kagiko/vaultwarden-wiki/Enabling-Mobile-Client-push-notification.md

       - PUSH_INSTALLATION_KEY=
 ```

 To get the PUSH_INSTALLATION_ID and PUSH_INSTALLATION_KEY go to [https://bitwarden.com/host/](https://bitwarden.com/host/), put an email address and you'll get your ID and KEY.
+Make sure to only select the US region, the EU region does not seem to work yet.

 Once it's done, restart your docker container with